Billy Sunday!

 For more information about Billy Sunday, please visit the Christian Biographical Resources for many links, pictures, and articles about this great evangelist.

 Billy Sunday was saved because a soul-winner wasn't afraid to go out onto the street preaching the gospel of Jesus Christ!
 You'd be shocked how many Christians get upset when other Christians go street-preaching.
-I remember street-preaching in downtown Chicago one night years ago on Rush Street.
+I remember street-preaching in downtown Chicago at State and Rush Streets one night years ago.
 I was standing up on a fire-hydrant with my Bible in hand preaching and a taxi-cab driver pulled up in front of me.
 Tears were just running down his face and he wanted to be saved.
 I witnessed to him concerning Christ.
 You just don't forget moments like that.
-I also remember when a friend of mine has a bag of flour throw at him while preaching.
+I also remember when a friend of mine had a bag of flour throw at him while preaching.
 Then came the tomatoes.
 There is nothing like street-preaching!
 I was younger then and didn't know any better to stay off the fire-hydrants, but I wanted to reach people for Christ.

 Billy Sunday was hated for his strong stand against alcohol, gambling, and dancing.